nemanjan00/rfid-access-control/README.md

  * Controller and reader combo attacks

+### Hardcoded/default credentials

+ * Some controllers come with default credentials hardcoded

+ * There are backdoor credentials

+ * Some of them have been leaked (No security by obscurity)

+### Fuzzing attacks

+ * There have been cases where readers did unlock for some extreme values

+ * 0x00000000

+ * 0xffffffff

 ### Controller and reader combo attacks

+ * Default password can be used to register new credentials

  * Push to unlock button is on the outside